giuliroma/cybersecurity_analytics/README.md

 ## 🔍 Project Overview

-This project explores how hackers attack companies and what vulnerabilities they exploit.
+This project explores how hackers target companies and what vulnerabilities they exploit.
 Using a dataset from Kaggle, I've built a Power BI dashboard that allows users to:

 - Filter attacks by industry.
 - View total number of attacks and financial losses.